Music Curriculum: Week One

 Our Music Curriculum Plans

 Remember, you’ll find the general plans for the semester at the first post in this series.
 We are using a lot of free resources and I have put our Music Curriculum plans together into a 8-week plan (it might take us longer).
 That is a free download and has links to most of the materials you see above.
-The packet is 15 pages or so AND it has hyperlinks to many *amazing* free music resources.
+The packet is 40 pages or so AND it has an overview of what we will be covering.
 Free Beginner’s Music Curriculum: Learning Notes, Rhythm, Music Notation and more